 For most iGen students (particularly those who display self-involved characteristics), nothing works better than delivering material that they know is targeted specifically to them.
-Using proven web-based assignment and assessment systems that adapt to the particular strengths and weaknesses of individual students (McGraw-Hill's Connect is one), students can achieve mastery over material before they set foot in class.
+Using proven web-based assignment and assessment systems that adapt to the particular strengths and weaknesses of individual students (McGraw-Hill Education's Connect is one), students can achieve mastery over the material before they set foot in class.
 For students, the argument that technology is addressing them uniquely is a powerful one.

 Traditional lecturing does not keep iGen students engaged.
 Instead, we need to use a variety of activities that are engaging and involving.
 Rather than repeating in class what students have studied outside of class, use classroom time for demonstrations, short writing assignments, questionnaires, experiments, and answering questions about the material.
 If students are interested in what's going on in class, they are going to put down their devices and concentrate on what's happening.

 Foster a growth mindset.

 There are a variety of well-established interventions that help students develop a more adaptive mindset6.
 In some cases, simply carefully explaining the concept of growth mindset to students by using the analogy of the mind-as-a-muscle that needs exercise in order to grow is sufficient to help students develop a more advantageous mindset.